BogdanaSim/AnimalRescue/README.md

 # AnimalRescue

-Check the branches for each assignment (inheritance, encapsulation etc.)
+Check the branches for each assignment (inheritance, encapsulation, polymorphism, abstraction)